Vegetarian Potato Soup is a comforting vegetarian soup that you can enjoy year-round. Who said homemade potato and cheese soup couldn’t be delicious?

 Pair it with a biscuit for dipping into the creamy potato soup and you are set.
 I am a huge fan of flaky biscuits, which can be hard to find in the gluten-free world.

 If you’ve found a favorite biscuit, get it ready for this soup!
 Crackers or your favorite bread would be great here too.
-I’ve been eyeing this Gluten Free Artisan Bread recipe from my friend GF Jules.
-She is amazing with everything that she make and her flour is fantastic!
+I’ve been eyeing this Gluten-Free Artisan Bread recipe from my friend GF Jules.
+She is amazing with everything that she makes and her flour is fantastic!

 Simple Ways to Share this Cheesy Potato Soup Recipe